Am I qualified to tell you how to get out of Facebook Jail?

 Another option: I can vary the wording in my promotions so I’m not copy-pasting identical content repeatedly.

-Finally, I could use a Facebook Group Poster.
+Finally, you can use a Facebook Group Poster

 Facebook Group Poster